Welcome to

 RSHE at Cockton Hill Junior School:

 At Cockton Hill Junior School, lessons include pupils learning about: healthy relationships including friendships; families; growing and changing, including puberty; personal hygiene; changing feelings; becoming more independent; keeping safe; developing self-esteem and confidence.
 Pupils also have opportunities to ask questions in a safe environment.
+This content is again taught through our 'We Believe' teaching.

 RSHE Policy